fscorrupt/awesome-stars/README.md

 ## ruby

+- [maybe-finance/maybe](https://github.com/maybe-finance/maybe) - The OS for your personal finances
 - [TheOdinProject/theodinproject](https://github.com/TheOdinProject/theodinproject) - Main Website for The Odin Project
 - [jekyll/jekyll](https://github.com/jekyll/jekyll) - :globe_with_meridians: Jekyll is a blog-aware static site generator in Ruby
 - [pglombardo/PasswordPusher](https://github.com/pglombardo/PasswordPusher) - 🔐   An application to securely communicate passwords over the web.
 Passwords automatically expire after a certain number of views and/or time has passed.
 Track who, what and when.